 Environmental Stewardship and Liqui-Grow

 Environmental Stewardship is essential to what we do at Liqui-Grow.
-Because of our commitment to helping protect the environment—and to helping farmers gain more crop yield per fertilizer dollar spent—we have decided to take part in a Nitrogen Grand Challenge.
+We are extremely committed to helping farmers gain more crop yield per dollar spent on fertilizer while also protecting the environment.
+Since this is a mission at Liqui-Grow, we’ve decided to take part in the Nitrogen Grand Challenge.

 What is the Nitrogen Grand Challenge?

-The Nitrogen Grand Challenge is hosted by Tulane University, located in New Orleans Louisiana.
-Tulane’s objective is to invite competitors to compete in a challenge that will provide new and innovative ideas to farmers about how to manage nitrogen fertilizer for maximum profits and environmental sustainability.
-The competitors will be graded using a formula that incorporates production cost, crop yield, and nitrogen use efficiency.
-All are key components of a cost-effective, sustainable nitrogen management program.
+The Nitrogen Grand Challenge, hosted by Tulane University in New Orleans, Louisiana, invites competitors that will provide new and innovative ideas to farmers on managing nitrogen fertilizer for maximum profits and environmental sustainability.
+The competitors are graded by a formula that incorporates production cost, crop yield, and nitrogen use efficiency; which are all key components of a cost-effective, sustainable nitrogen management program.

 Liqui-Grow’s Contributions to the Grand Challenge

-Liqui-Grow feels strongly about their customers’ return on their fertilizer investment, and that a high return on every fertilizer dollar spent often goes hand-in-hand with high nutrient use efficiency and Environmental Stewardship.
+Liqui-Grow feels strongly about their customers’ return on fertilizer investment.
+A high return on every dollar spent on fertilizer often goes hand-in-hand with high nutrient use efficiency and Environmental Stewardship.

-As part of Liqui-Grow’s commitment, Liqui-Grow has enlisted their Agronomy Research Lead, Jake Vossenkemper to participate in the Nitrogen Grand Challenge.
-Jake is on team CropSmith, and team CropSmith and their innovative ideas about how to manage nitrogen more efficiently has beat out hundreds of others teams and are now competing in the final round of the Nitrogen Grand Challenge against 4 other teams.
-The winning team will receive a grand prize of one million dollars, but more importantly, they may lead to new and innovative ideas about how to achieve nitrogen management that leads to greater farmer profitability and environmental sustainability.
+As part of our commitment, Liqui-Grow has enlisted their Agronomy Research Lead, Jake Vossenkemper, to participate in the Nitrogen Grand Challenge.
+Jake is participating on team CropSmith.
+They have used their innovative ideas on how to manage nitrogen more efficiently to beat hundreds of other teams.
+They are now competing in the second round of the Nitrogen Grand Challenge against 4 other teams.
+The winning team will receive a grand prize of one million dollars, but more importantly, they may lead to groundbreaking concepts of nitrogen management that will lead to greater farmer profitability and environmental sustainability.